ripped-rooster/Terraform-Associate-Notes/README.md

 - This command does not deploy anything; it is considered a read-only command.
 - Allows users to review the action plan before executing any changes.
 - determines what actions are necessary to achieve the desired state by evaluating the difference between the CONFIGURATION file and the STATE file
+- Terraform determine the backend configuration when you apply a plan that you have already saved to a file by using the backend configuration stored in that plan file

 ### Terraform Apply

 - Deploys the instructions and statements defined in the code.
 - Updates the deployment state tracking mechanism, known as the "state file."
+- if `ignore_changes` is set to true on a resource, terraform apply will not revert back changes made manually to that resource in the console

 ### Terraform Destroy